Member Login

 Submit a Story

-Rotary District 7930 is made up of 45 Rotary Clubs and 1561 members serving the communities of Northeastern Massachusetts and Salem, New Hampshire.
+Rotary District 7930 is made up of 43 Rotary Clubs, 2 Rotaract Clubs, and approximately 1,500 members serving the densely populated areas of Boston, Metro North, the North Shore, and Merrimack Valley of Massachusetts, and Southern New Hampshire.

 Club Directory